a woman sitting on a bench looking at a skyline

 Healthcare in Australia

 The quality of healthcare in Australia is generally high, with a system that focuses on preventive care and early intervention.
-The public healthcare system, Medicare, offers citizens, permanent residents, and some foreign workers access to necessary medical services, hospital care, and prescription medicines at little or no cost.
+The public healthcare system, Medicare, offers citizens, permanent residents and some foreign workers access to necessary medical services, hospital care and prescription medicines at little or no cost.
 This system is partly funded by a levy on taxable income.

-However, Medicare does not usually cover international students and workers, so they need OSHC to cover doctor visits, hospital stays, prescription medicine, and emergency services.
+However, Medicare does not usually cover international students and workers, so they need OSHC to cover doctor visits, hospital stays, prescription medicine and emergency services.
 International students must have this insurance before arriving in Australia, often arranged through their educational institutions.
 Foreign workers can choose from various insurance providers for their healthcare needs.

 In case of illness or injury, students and workers can visit healthcare providers who accept OSHC, pay any required fees, and then submit claims for reimbursement.
 The OSHC policy ensures that medical expenses are manageable and that individuals receive quality care.

-Social Life and Networking in Australia
+Social life and networking in Australia

 Australians are known for being friendly, which can help newcomers form connections and adapt to the local culture.
-Locals also enjoy outdoor activities such as barbecues, picnics, surfing, and bushwalking, making the most of the natural landscapes.
+Locals also enjoy outdoor activities such as barbecues, picnics, surfing and bushwalking, making the most of the natural landscapes.

-The country hosts a variety of events including festivals, concerts, and sporting occasions like the Melbourne Cup and the Australian Open, as well as music festivals such as Splendour in the Grass.
+The country hosts a variety of events including festivals, concerts and sporting occasions like the Melbourne Cup and the Australian Open, as well as music festivals such as Splendour in the Grass.

-From a networking perspective, there are many professional organisations, business groups, and social clubs to build professional relationships.
+From a networking perspective, there are many professional organisations, business groups and social clubs to build professional relationships.
 Universities also play a key role in facilitating social and academic networking.

-The Role of IELTS for Life in Australia
+The role of IELTS for life in Australia

 In Australia, a strong IELTS score is necessary to prove your English proficiency to visa authorities, educational institutions, and potential employers.
 It can also improve your confidence in daily communication.

-IELTS provides a holistic assessment of core English skills: listening, reading, writing, and speaking.
-The speaking section takes place in-person at a testing centre, with an examiner.
+IELTS provides a holistic assessment of core English skills: Listening, Reading, Writing, and Speaking.
+The Speaking section takes place in-person at a testing centre, with an Examiner.

 Here are a few more reasons IELTS is the right choice:

-• IELTS is globally recognised - IELTS is recognised by over 12,000 organisations around the world, including Australia.
+• IELTS is globally recognised – IELTS is recognised by over 12,500 organisations around the world, including Australia.

 • IELTS is fair, accurate, and comprehensive - IELTS assesses four core English skills: speaking, writing, reading, and listening.